helcat/pie/README.md

 #### <span style='color:MediumSeaGreen'>Pie_Encoded_Destination *** Optional</span>
 * `new Pie_Encoded_Destination(new File(Pie_Utils.getDesktopPath() + File.separator + "my_encoded_file"))`
+* `new Pie_Encoded_Destination(new File(Pie_Utils.getDesktopPath()))`

 Add a destination to the configuration.
-This is where you want the encoded file to be stored.
-Optional, you can give the new file a name. "png" or "zip" will be added when required so an extension is not required.
+Enter a folder, this is where you want the encoded file to be stored.
+You can give the new file a name, but if one is not entered the name of the file to encoded will be used. "png" or "zip" will be added so an extension is not required.

 #### <span style='color:MediumSeaGreen'>Pie_Encode_Min_Size *** Optional</span>
 * `new Pie_Encode_Min_Size(100, 100, Pie_Position.MIDDLE_CENTER)`